-- travel costs for getting to Easter Bush campus (around £560 a year on public transport from the city centre.
-We will subsidise this proportionally in line with your year of study.
+- travel costs for getting to the Easter Bush Campus (around £560 a year on public transport from the city centre.
+We subsidise this proportionally, in line with your year of study.
 In addition, anyone aged under 22 and residing in Scotland will be eligible for free bus travel.)

-In addition, extramural study (externships) of 38 weeks will incur additional accommodation and travel costs.
-You may be able to access the limited grant funding available from the University but this is unlikely to cover the full costs of extramural study.
+Extramural study (externships) of 38 weeks will also incur additional accommodation and travel costs.
+You may be able to access the limited grant funding available from the University, but this is unlikely to cover the full costs of extramural study.